-On December 6, 2012, we announced that we had commenced cash tender offers for six series of outstanding notes originally issued by Goodrich.
+On December 6, 2012, we commenced cash tender offers for six series of outstanding notes originally issued by Goodrich.
 These offers expired on January 7, 2013.
 Approximately \$635 million in aggregate principal amount of the outstanding Goodrich notes were tendered pursuant to these tender offers prior to an early tender date in December 2012 and, as a result, were eligible for an early tender premium.
 Additionally, approximately \$2 million in aggregate principal amount of the outstanding Goodrich notes not eligible for an early tender premium were tendered prior to the January 7, 2013 expiration date.
 Total payments under these tender offers were approximately \$790 million including principal, premium and interest.
-We expect full year 2013 debt repayments of approximately \$2 billion, with \$1 billion expected to be repaid during both the second and fourth quarters.

 In 2012, we approved plans for the divestiture of a number of non-core businesses.
 On December 13, 2012, we completed the sale of the legacy Hamilton Sundstrand Industrial businesses to a private limited liability company formed by affiliates of BC Partners and affiliates of The Carlyle Group for \$3.4 billion.
 The tax expense associated with this transaction was approximately \$1.2 billion.
-Approximately \$665 million of the tax was included in our net tax payments during the three months ended March 31, 2013, and a significant portion of these taxes will be included in our net tax payments for the remainder of 2013.
-On July 23, 2012, we announced an agreement to sell our Rocketdyne unit to GenCorp Inc., and we expect to complete the disposition mid-year 2013.
-On December 12, 2012, we announced an agreement to sell our Pratt & Whitney Power Systems unit and expect to complete the disposition during the second quarter of 2013.
+Approximately \$715 million of the tax was included in our net tax payments during the six months ended June 30, 2013, and a significant portion of these taxes will be included in our net tax payments for the remainder of 2013.
 On February 12, 2013 we completed the disposition of our UTC Power unit to ClearEdge Power.
 In connection with regulatory approval of the Goodrich acquisition, we completed the sale of the Goodrich pumps and engine controls business to Triumph Group, Inc. and the sale of the Goodrich electric power systems business to Safran S.A. for combined proceeds of approximately \$600 million.
 We completed these transactions on March 18, 2013 and March 26, 2013, respectively.
-Cash generated from these divestitures is being used to repay debt incurred to finance the Goodrich acquisition.
+On May 17, 2013, we completed the sale of our Pratt & Whitney Power Systems business to MHI and entered into a long-term engineering and manufacturing agreement with MHI.
+Cash received in connection with the sale was \$432 million, excluding contingent consideration valued at approximately \$200 million.
+On June 14, 2013, we completed the sale of Rocketdyne to GenCorp Inc. Cash generated from these divestitures is being used to repay debt incurred to finance the Goodrich acquisition.

 To manage the cash flow and liquidity impact of the Goodrich acquisition, we suspended share repurchases during 2012.
-During the three months ended March 31, 2013 we resumed share repurchase activity and repurchased approximately \$335 million of our common stock.
-We expect 2013 full year share repurchases to be approximately \$1 billion.
-We expect acquisition spending of \$1 billion in 2013; however, actual acquisition spending may vary depending on the timing, availability and value of acquisition opportunities.
+In 2013, we resumed share repurchase activity and repurchased approximately \$670 million of our common stock in the six months ended June 30, 2013.
+We expect 2013 full year share repurchases to be approximately \$1.2 billion.

-At March 31, 2013, we had revolving credit agreements with various banks permitting aggregate borrowings of up to \$4 billion pursuant to a \$2 billion revolving credit agreement, both of which expire in November 2016.
-As of March 31, 2013, there were no borrowings under either of these revolving credit agreements.
+At June 30, 2013, we had revolving credit agreements with various banks permitting aggregate borrowings of up to \$4 billion pursuant to a \$2 billion revolving credit agreement, both of which expire in November 2016.
+As of June 30, 2013, there were no borrowings under either of these revolving credit agreements.
 The undrawn portions of our revolving credit agreements are also available to serve as backup facilities for the issuance of commercial paper.
-As of March 31, 2013, our maximum commercial paper borrowing authority as set by our Board of Directors was \$4 billion.
+As of June 30, 2013, our maximum commercial paper borrowing authority as set by our Board of Directors was \$4 billion.
 We use our commercial paper borrowings for general corporate purposes, including the funding of potential acquisitions and repurchases of our common stock.